 A short-lived (but major) economic crisis arose in 1982 when the Souk Al-Manakh stock market crashed, causing oil prices to drop sharply.
 Following the events of the Iran

-war, Kuwait was able to fill the holes resulted from a decrease in both country's oil production, which helped in sparking a positive turn in their economy.
+war, Kuwait was able to fill the holes that had resulted from a decrease in both countries' oil production, which helped spark a positive upturn in their economy.

 Pressure mounted between the two countries after Iraq

 claimed that Kuwait was slant-drilling from the shared Rumaila oil field.